lehtiolab/msstitch/README.md

 ```

 Create an SQLite file with tryptic sequences for filtering out e.g. known-sequence data.
-Options as for trypsinization, --insourcefrag builds lookup with support for
+Options and behaviour as for `trypsinize`, plus --insourcefrag which builds a lookup with support for
 in-source fragmented peptides that have lost some N-terminal residues:

 ```